Sh-ui/html-as-coffee/README.md

 **I made this repo to test methods for writing webpages in CoffeeScript (using as much coffee as I can).**

 **My end goal / intention with this project is to develop sites as such:**
-  - Write the main core of the page in coffeescript (integrating HTML, JS, and possibly CSS into one document).
+  - Write the main core of the page in coffeescript (integrating HTML, JS, and CSS whenever possible).
   - Integrate less, css and other external components through git.
+  - Set up a system for modularizing page components quickly and easily (header, footer, etc.)
-  - Execute all code to a single HTML file that compiles and minifies all base code to be used quickly and automatically in the browser.
+  - Execute all code to a single HTML file that is compiled and minified &/or compressed to be used quickly and automatically in the browser.